PHASE: Physiology-Aware Hyperspectral Reconstruction via Object-to-Human Domain Adaptation: Evaluation

-\textbf{Multidimensional Choledoch Dataset. } The Multidimensional Choledoch Dataset~\cite{zhang2019multidimensional} is a pathology benchmark used to assess the downstream utility of reconstructed HSI.
-It consists of 880 microscopy scenes from 174 patients, with paired RGB and hyperspectral images captured across 60 bands in the 550–1000~nm range using an AOTF-based imaging system.
-We extract 31 bands to ensure consistency with the source domain.
-Expert-annotated XML polygon masks are provided to identify cancer regions, including both partially and fully cancerous samples, enabling quantitative evaluation of HSI-driven segmentation.
+\textbf{Downstream Medical Datasets.} To assess whether~\N\ preserves physiologically meaningful spectral information beyond facial imaging, we further evaluate the reconstructed hyperspectral images on two independent medical benchmarks. \begin{itemize} [leftmargin=*] \item The \textbf{Multidimensional Choledoch dataset}~\cite{zhang2019multidimensional} is a pathology benchmark consisting of 880 microscopy scenes from 174 patients, with paired RGB and hyperspectral images captured across 60 spectral bands (550–1000~nm) using an AOTF-based system.
+To align with the source setting, we resample the overlapping range to 31 bands via linear interpolation.
+Expert-annotated polygon masks identify cancerous regions, enabling quantitative evaluation of HSI-driven segmentation.

-\textbf{HeiPorSPECTRAL Dataset.} The HeiPorSPECTRAL dataset~\cite{studier2023heiporspectral} is the only publicly available hyperspectral imaging (HSI) dataset covering a comprehensive set of internal organs.
-It contains high-resolution images of 20 physiological porcine organs collected from 11 pigs, with 8 pigs recorded per organ.
-Each image captures a $480 \times 640$ scene across 100 spectral bands ranging from 500–1000~nm, acquired using the medically certified TIVITA Tissue system.
-To ensure domain consistency, we uniformly subsample 31 spectral bands from the original datacube.
-Expert-annotated polygon masks delineate physiologically representative tissue regions while avoiding confounding artifacts such as deformation, blood stains, or perfusion defects.
-Due to the anatomical and spectral similarity between porcine and human organs, HeiPorSPECTRAL serves as a valuable surrogate for human-organ-related validation in clinical HSI research.